mikeonslow/tutorial-half-full-bottling-cs-coach-gpt/README.md

 Note: An error will be displayed if a user/org cap has been hit.

+### Capabilities

+Capabilties add additional abilities to your GPT, at the moment, ChatGPT allows for **Web Browsing**, **DALL-E Image Generation** and **Code Interperter** to be enabled.

+#### Web Browsing

+Allows your GPT to browse the web.
+This allows the GPT data to transcend the knowledge it's been trained on and the knowledge it's been given via "Knowledge" uploads.

+#### DALL-E Image Generation

+Allows your GPT to generate images.
+This can be handy if you want the final output to include an image.

+#### Code Interperter

+Allows your GPT to run code.
+When enabled, this GPT can analyze data, work with files you've uploaded, do math, and more.

 ### Actions

 OpenAI Actions are a way to interact with 3rd party APIs and services.
 In this example app, I'm reaching out to Deepgram (deepgram.com) to transcribe audio files and add sentiment analysis.